 Can current postings prove which requirements are growing?

 Not yet.
-RoleMath can show current qualitative wording with caveats, but trend claims stay blocked until the snapshot gate is met.
+RoleMath can show current qualitative wording with caveats, but it makes no trend claim until the sample is large enough to support one.

 Related, with the cited detail